Getting Started with the Swift SDK for Android

 Congratulations, you have built and run your first Swift program on Android!

-Note that Android applications are typically not deployed as command-line executable tools.
+Android applications are typically not deployed as command-line executable tools.
 Rather, they are assembled into an .apk archive and launched as an app from the home screen.
-To support this, Swift modules can be built as shared object libraries for each supported architecture and included in the app archive.
-The Swift code can then be accessed from the Android app — which is typically written in Java or Kotlin — through the Java Native Interface (JNI).
+To support this, Swift modules can be built as shared libraries for each supported architecture and included in an app archive.
+Swift code can then be accessed from the Android app — which is typically written in Java or Kotlin — through the swift-java interoperability library and tools, which handle the Java Native Interface (JNI) for you.
+For advanced uses, Swift Java JNI Core is also available as a low-level interface.

-Visit the swift-android-examples repository to see a variety of projects that demonstrate how to build full Android applications that utilize the Swift SDK for Android.
+Visit the Android Examples repository to see a variety of projects that demonstrate how to build full Android applications that utilize the Swift SDK for Android.

 These larger development topics will be expanded on in future articles and documentation.
-In the meantime, please visit the Swift Android forums to discuss and seek help with the Swift SDK for Android.
+In the meantime, please visit the Android category in the Swift forums to discuss and seek help with the Swift SDK for Android.